MillCloud/eslint-config-vue-ts/README.md

 # @modyqyw/eslint-config-vue-ts

-An ESLint shareable config for vue.
+An ESLint shareable config for vue and typescript.
 Also support uni-app.

 ## Usage